VolatileDream/go-bettersync/README.md

 # go-bettersync

-A better kind of Mutex
+A tiny amount of generic code that improves the builtin `sync.Mutex` type.